AnthonyHernandez34/react_login/Read.md

 ## Signup

-**Onclick** for **Signup** will direct you to Route page Signup onces at here for "Membership signup" you will be giving a form box with the opiton to input text this text boxes will include Fullname, Email Address , DOB , Password and Repeat Password. once you click the(Signup Button) the data for User will be stored from here you will be Moved to Route Login.
+**Onclick** for **Signup** will direct you to Route page Signup onces at here for "Membership signup" you will be giving a form box with the opiton to input text this text boxes will include Fullname, Email Address , DOB , Password and Repeat Password. once you click the(Signup Button) the data for User will be stored from here you will be Moved to Route Dashboard.

 Side note you can click "Already a Member" (Login Button) This will Direct you to the login portion of the webpage.